Heinrich Gross: Post-war career

 In the same year of his overturned manslaughter case, Gross was allowed to resume his research at Rosenhügel.
 In 1955, he completed his training as a specialist in nervous and mental diseases and became the head prison doctor or physician in the former Hospital and nursing home Am Steinhof.
 In 1957 he became the Chief court psychiatrist for men's mental institutions.
 There he worked with the justice system in insanity cases and was the main decision maker in all sterilization cases as well.
 He got promoted to the management of the "Ludwig Boltzmann Institute for the study of the abnormalities of the nervous system" created specially for him in 1968.
 Gross worked as a reviewer and for years was considered the most busy court expert in Austria.
-In 1975 the Republic of Austria awarded him the medal für Wissenschaft und Kunst 1, of which he was stripped of in 2003.
+In 1975 the Republic of Austria awarded him the medal für Wissenschaft und Kunst 1, of which he was stripped in 2003.

-In 1975 it was realized that he had been involved in illegal killings during the Nazi occupation of Austria.
+In 1975, it was realized that he had been involved in illegal killings during the Nazi occupation of Austria.
 Gross was stripped of many awards but continued serving as a court expert until he came under investigation in 1997 for nine counts of murder.

 Trial

-Gross was placed on trial for war crimes in 1999, however the trial was suspended in 2000 due to his dementia and Parkinsons disease.
+Gross was placed on trial for atrocities in 1999, however the trial was suspended in 2000 due to his dementia and Parkinson's disease.
 Gross died on 15 December 2005 aged 90.